copyrite/LwotcMinimalText/XComGame.md

 * This ability does not provide defensive bonuses if the unit is disoriented, stunned, panicking, on fire or otherwise impaired.

 ## Haywire Protocol
-Use your GREMLIN to shutdown or control an enemy robot.
+Remotely shutdown or control an enemy robot.
 * Success chance is based on a contest of your hack and target's hack defense.
 * Shutdown stuns the target for 2 actions.
 * Control Enemy controls the target for {% HAYWIRE_PROT_CONTROL_TURNS %} turns.